nodejs/node-addon-api/doc/error_handling.md

-If a JavaScript function called by C++ code via node-addon-api throws a JavaScript exception, then node-addon-api automatically converts and throws it as a C++ exception of type `Napi:Error` on return from the JavaScript code to the native method.
+If a JavaScript function called by C++ code via node-addon-api throws a JavaScript exception, then node-addon-api automatically converts and throws it as a C++ exception of type `Napi::Error` on return from the JavaScript code to the native method.

 If a C++ exception of type `Napi::Error` escapes from a Node-API C++ callback, then